betacraft/dissecting-rails-workshop/exercise_2_active_record/README.md

 end
 ```

+In this exercise:
-1. create a method in the `UserMailer` called `notification_mailer` that expects a `:user` param
+1. Create `UserMailer` class that has a method called `notification_mailer` and expects a `:user` param
-2. set the subject and body of the mail to be specific to the User, using their name and email.
-You have access to helpers like `email_address_with_name(address, name)` which you may use in your scripts
-3. send that mail out calling `deliver_now` on the mailer
+2. Send the mail out calling `deliver_now` on the mailer - UserMailer.notification_mailer(user: user).deliver_now

-_Note: It's fine for now to have the mail body just be a plain text one._
+## 2.4 - Combine all the work completed in exercise 2.1 to 2.3.

-## 2.4 - Write a script to find the first User and send a rendered HTML email to them using Action Mailer
+Write a script that gets any user from database and sends a HTML formatted email to them using ActionMailer.

-Try and use whatever we have built (in steps 2.1 till 2.3) so far to solve this.